ethyca/fides/README.md

 Fides (*fee-dez*, Latin: Fidēs) is the modern framework for data teams to implement data privacy requirements using all your existing CI/CD tools.

-- **A Privacy Grammar for Engineers.** Fides is a way for you to declare when, where and how you plan to use risky types of data (e.g. personally identifiable information) directly in your code.
+- **A Privacy Grammar for engineers.** Fides is a way for you to declare when, where and how you plan to use risky types of data (e.g., personally identifiable information) directly in your code.

-- **Privacy Policies That Aren't Just for Lawyers.** Fides allows you to make a privacy policy that's *actually* enforced at time of integration and deployment.
+- **Privacy Policies that aren't just for lawyers.** Fides allows you to make a privacy policy that's *actually* enforced at time of integration and deployment.

 - **CI/CD/CP.** Update your policies and data systems as frequently as you (or your legal team!) needs.
 The updated policies will continuously evaluate compliance and warn users of unsafe changes _before_ they make it into production.

-- **Built to Scale.** Lots of databases?
+- **Built to scale.** Lots of databases?
 Tons of microservices?
 Large distributed infrastructure?
 Fides defines the data privacy taxonomy that allows for both lawyers and engineers to work together with a common language, so that the policies and rules can be applied across the entire data ecosystem.

 ## :bulb: Concepts